WHEN THE SCHOOLS REOPEN: A PROGRAMME TO STOP BULLYING

 Schools are packed with victims (about 30% in every class) but no victim is capable of telling about the bullying they undergo.
 The reasons are so obvious that I'm always amazed that they are not understood: if a victim tells, the bulying will increase, sometimes almost immediately but always in the short or long term.

 THE RIGHT WAY

 To prevent this, SOMEONE ELSE MUST TELL ON BEHALF OF THE VICTIM.
 Those someones are the victim's peer group.
 Not singly but in bulk.
 Not anonymously but confidentially.
 The peer group needs encouragement and an easy method to help them do this.
-The Box and Interview Method is the only intervention method that allows the peer group the encouragenment, the easy availability and an easy routine to blow the whistle on the fact of victimhood within a school.
+But is there any recognised method to allow this to happen?
+There is:

 THE BOX AND INTERVIEW METHOD